datacode09/etl-failover-scenarios/description.md

-## write me a  short description of an Hadoop cluster-based ELTL (extract-load-transform-load) pipeline failover scenarios.
+## Here is a short description of an Hadoop cluster-based ELTL (extract-load-transform-load) pipeline failover scenarios.
 Consider the following requirements while preparing the scenarios:
 1.  this etl ingests data from a oracle database.
 It is written in python and bash.
 It uses Apace Hive to process and store data.
 2. Extract Phase: The ETL uses Apache sqoop to perfrom incremental-load and full-load of data from various database tables.
 3. Load Phase: Extracted data is loaded in various staging tables.
 From staging tables, data is also loaded in various temporary tables.